projectoperations/projectoperations.dev/README.md

 # projectoperations
- This is a sum up of our dotnet, python, nodes and microsoft studio development
+ This is a sum up of our dotnet, python, nodes and microsoft studio development project